Caring for the Body, Mind and Soul

 Our Spiritual Care program is committed to caring for the special spiritual needs of children, adults and families.
 Spiritual Care Advisers are available to help patients and families of all faith traditions, explore spiritual questions and concerns that may arise during hospitalization.
 They are committed to providing resources from an individual’s own faith or spiritual tradition, helping people to explore the comfort, hope and strength these traditions provide.

-If you are a patient at Natividad Medical Center and would like a visit from a Spiritual Care Advisers to address your spiritual concerns, please ask your nurse for assistance.
-Interfaith Meditation Room Located on the 3rd floor Spiritual Care Services (831) 755-4174.
+If you are a patient at Natividad Medical Center and would like a visit from a Spiritual Care Adviser to address your spiritual concerns, please ask your nurse for assistance.
+An Interfaith Meditation Room is located on the 3rd floor.
+You can contact Spiritual Care Services directly at (831) 755-4174.
 Your hospital Spiritual Care Adviser respects your religious traditions and personal experiences.
 Whatever your denomination may be, they come to support rather than to persuade.
 We also welcome the involvement of your home clergy while you are at Natividad.

 Our Spiritual Care Program